oroinc/platform/UPGRADE-2.0.md

 ####UserBundle
 - Added `Oro\Bundle\UserBundle\Validator\Constraints\PasswordComplexity` to User model
-- User password requirements are more restrictive by default and require 5 characters, an upper case letter, and a number.
+- User password requirements are more restrictive by default and require 8 characters, an upper case letter, and a number.
 - Any new users or changing of existing passwords need to meet the password requirements specified in System Configuration/General Setup/Security Settings.
 Existing user passwords are not affected

 ####DemoDataBundle
-- All demo users will have passwords ending with '1Q' (e.g. for username 'sale' password is 'sale1Q')
+- All demo users will have passwords ending with '1Q' (e.g. for username 'marketing' password is 'marketing1Q').
+For user 'sale' the password is 'salesale1Q'.

 ####ImapBundle
  - The command `oro:imap:clear-mailbox` was removed.
 Produce message to the topic `Oro\Bundle\ImapBundle\Async\Topics::CLEAR_INACTIVE_MAILBOX` instead.